-Due to changes in current legislation (2014) the teaching and learning for all pupils with SEND now follows a Universal, Targeted or Specialist approach depending on level of need.
+As outlined in the SEND Code of Practice (2015), the teaching and learning for all pupils with SEND follows a Universal, Targeted or Specialist approach depending on level of need.

 Universal Approach

 Class teacher input via excellent classroom teaching.
 For the pupil this would mean: